-On June 4, 2013, the NCEL Commission approved the Fiscal Year 2014 budget for the NCEL to provide a projected \$462 million to the State's Education Lottery Fund.
-This projected budget is a 4.5% increase over the fiscal year 2013 budget that reflected a \$442 million transfer to the State's Education Lottery Fund.
+On August 12, 2014, the NCEL Commission approved the Fiscal Year 2015 budget for the NCEL to provide a projected \$521 million to the State's Education Lottery Fund.
+This projected budget is a 12.8% increase over the fiscal year 2014 budget that reflected a \$462 million transfer to the State's Education Lottery Fund.
 The NCEL will continue to monitor the current economic conditions in the State, and its impact upon lottery ticket sales.
-As per the General Assembly Fiscal Research Division: "Since the economic slowdown last spring, the State's economy has steadily been gaining strength.
-While we do not anticipate the pace of economic growth to significantly quicken, we do expect it to stay on a steady upward trend."
-Also "The economy is on solid footing on most fronts, and improvements in the State's employment growth means the recovery will move along a sturdier track."
-Therefore, the NCEL has constructed an increasing but conservative budget and sales forecast for the upcoming fiscal year.
+As per the General Assembly Fiscal Research Division: "The national economy continues to strengthen, yet the pace remains stubbornly below average.
+The economy continues down the path of slow, steady growth.
+Little change in this scenario is expected over the next twelve months."
+Also "The State's economic conditions have mirrored the national slow, steady growth scenario.
+Current economic projections for the rest of the fiscal year and into the next suggest revenues should continue to track close to expectations."
+Therefore, the NCEL has constructed an increasing budget and sales forecast for the upcoming fiscal year.

 A focus of the NCEL Commission is to ensure sound operations.
 The existence of this focus is apparent in the opinions issued by external audit firms.
-For the seventh consecutive year, the State Auditor contracted with an outside CPA firm to conduct the fiscal year financial audit, which resulted in an unmodified opinion.
+For the eighth consecutive year, the State Auditor contracted with an outside CPA firm to conduct the fiscal year financial audit, which resulted in an unmodified opinion.